csommerl/js120/lesson2/lesson2_notes.md

 ### The Default Prototype

 All JavaScript objects (created by object literal syntax) inherit from a prototype, the **default prototype** supplied by `Object.prototype`.
+The value of `Object.prototype` is `null` and it contains several built-in non-enumerable properties for objects, such as `toString` and `hasOwnProperty`.

 ### Iterating Over Objects with Prototypes